dhanush-2313/docs/README.md

 ## DocHub

-LiveDocs is a powerful, real-time collaborative document editing platform, inspired by Google Docs.
+DocHub is a powerful, real-time collaborative document editing platform, inspired by Google Docs.
 Built with Next.js for the user interface, Liveblocks for real-time collaboration, and styled with TailwindCSS, LiveDocs aims to showcase the developer's expertise in creating a seamless and interactive user experience in a real-time environment.

 ## <a name="tech-stack">⚙️ Tech Stack</a>